Brienz/Brinzauls

-The majority of the population is German-speaking, with a large Romansh-speaking minority.
+The majority of the village's population speaks Swiss German, with a significant Romansh-speaking minority.

+The village has been temporarily evacuated because of high risk of large rockfalls and landslipping; this could become permanent.

 History

 Brienz/Brinzauls is first mentioned around 840 as Brienzola.

-By the 12th century the village was an economic center for the Bishop of Chur.
+By the 12th century, the village was an economic center for the Bishop of Chur.
 The Lords of Brienz were first mentioned as the owners of a fortified tower in the village in 1259.
-The tower fell in ruin and was demolished in 1880.
+The tower fell into ruin and was demolished in 1880.
 Until 1851, the village was part of the Herrschaft of Belfort.
-Between 1869 and 1883 Brienz/Brinzauls and Surava were united into a single political municipality.
+Between 1869 and 1883, Brienz/Brinzauls and Surava were united into a single political municipality.
 In 1874, a fire damaged or destroyed much of the village.

 The village church was first mentioned in 840.
-In 1519 St. Calixtus became the patron saint of this church.
-In 1526 it separated from the parish of Lantsch/Lenz to become a parish.
-In 1725 Surava separated from Brienz/Brinzauls to form its own parish.
+In 1519, St. Calixtus became the patron saint of this church.
+In 1526, it separated from the parish of Lantsch/Lenz to become a parish.
+In 1725, Surava separated from Brienz/Brinzauls to form its own parish.

-In 1870-73 the Landwasserstrasse was built which helped connect the village to the rest of the country.
-Beginning in the 1960s the number of local farmers began to drop, however agriculture still remains important.
+In 1870–73, the Landwasserstrasse was built which helped connect the village to the rest of the country.
+Beginning in the 1960s, the number of local farmers began to drop, however agriculture still remains important.
 In 1990, about 43% of all jobs in the municipality were in agriculture.
-In 1860 the entire population spoke Romansh.
-By 1990 it had dropped to only 58%.
+In 1860, the entire population spoke Romansh.
+By 1990, it had dropped to only 58%.